dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/chess.md

     print(info)
     ```

-5. To load the data incrementally, modify the `source` method as follows and re-run the pipeline.

-    ```python
-    data = source(
-        ["magnuscarlsen", "vincentkeymer", "dommarajugukesh", "rpragchess"],
-        start_month="2022/11"",
-        end_month="2022/12",
-    )
-    # Loads games for Nov 2022 to Dec 2022
-    ```
+5. Please note that the resource `player_games`, uses state to initialize a list called "checked_archives" from the current resource [state](../../general-usage/state).

+    - "checked_archives" list is used to load new archives and skip the ones already loaded.

+    - For example, when you load games data for Nov 2022 in the first pipeline run, then in the second run, you load for Nov-2022 to Jan-2023.
+So in the second run, the "player_games" resource state will check the archives already loaded in the first run and will load only the new ones.

-    >Maintaining the same pipeline and dataset names is crucial for preserving the [state](../../general-usage/state) of the last run, including the end date required for [incremental data loading.](../../general-usage/incremental-loading).
+    > Note: This is only applicable to the `player_games` resource.
+Maintaining the same pipeline and dataset names is crucial for preserving the [state](../../general-usage/state) of the last run, including the end date required for [incremental data loading](../../general-usage/incremental-loading).
 Modifying these names can cause a ["full_refresh"](../../general-usage/pipeline#do-experiments-with-full-refresh).